 One of the great benefits of employee surveys is that they allow companies to collect feedback at scale.
 However, surveys can’t replace face-to-face conversations.
 Over the years surveys have evolved to better accommodate the need for both quantitative (numbers-based) and qualitative (written) insights.

 For companies using the Culture Amp platform, all employee engagement questions, even those asked on a rating scale, also collect comments from employees.
-Here are some statistics we’ve found when it comes to adding comments to rating items:
+Using our Benchmark data, here are some statistics we’ve found when it comes to adding comments to rating items:

 So, if the percentage of people leaving comments on rating questions is small and they’re typically negative, do employee engagement survey comments matter?

 Absolutely.
 Open-ended questions like “What’s one thing we’re doing great here?” have much higher participation rates (around 60%).

 In this guide, we’ll explain why all types of employee survey comments matter, and how to interpret and take action on them.
 We'll also explain how you, as an employee, can write actionable survey comments that can help you gain traction with leaders and change your workplace for the better.

 Why do employee survey comments matter?

 People want to have their voices heard.
 One look at the explosion of social media and online rating sites like Yelp can tell us that.
 The same holds true in the workplace.
 Having an employee survey process is important and demonstrates that you want feedback from employees.
 Giving people the ability to provide feedback in their own words is equally valuable.

 People often want to justify or add context to a response, and providing them with the ability to leave comments enables them to do that.
 Monique Hughes, Senior Customer Success Coach at Culture Amp says, “Not providing the ability to add comments can create a distinct source of friction in an employee survey.”